 LGBTQ youth who had access to an LGBTQ-affirming school reported lower rates of attempting suicide than those who did not.

-February 9, 2023 — The Trevor Project, the leading suicide prevention organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people, opposes the consideration of two bills, SB 2231 and SB 2260, by the North Dakota Senate.
-If passed, these bills would require teachers to “out” transgender and nonbinary students to their potentially unsupportive parents without their consent, and ban or impose barriers on classroom instruction on LGBTQ topics in schools, effectively erasing LGBTQ history and culture from curriculums.
-The Senate is expected to vote on both bills as soon as tomorrow.
+February 6, 2023 — The Trevor Project, the leading suicide prevention organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people, condemns the consideration of SB49, a broad, anti-LGBTQ school curriculum censorship bill which would require teachers to “out” transgender and nonbinary students to their potentially unsupportive parents without their consent, and ban K-4 classroom instruction on LGBTQ topics in schools, effectively erasing LGBTQ history and culture from curriculums.
+The bill is being considered by the North Carolina Senate Rules and Operations Committee today, and expected to move forward to a full floor vote in the Senate as early as tomorrow.

-The Trevor Project’s 2022 National Survey on LGBTQ Youth Mental Health found that 45% of LGBTQ youth seriously considered attempting suicide in the past year, including more than half (53%) of transgender and nonbinary youth.
-Nearly 1 in 5 transgender and nonbinary youth attempted suicide.
-At the state level, The Trevor Project’s National Survey on LGBTQ Youth Mental Health By State found that 35% of LGBTQ youth in North Dakota identified their school as an LGBTQ-affirming space.
+The Trevor Project’s 2022 National Survey on LGBTQ Youth Mental Health by State found that 46% of LGBTQ youth in North Carolina seriously considered suicide in the past year, including 53% of transgender and nonbinary youth.
+16% of transgender and nonbinary youth attempted suicide.
 However, research consistently finds that LGBTQ youth who have access to an LGBTQ-affirming school report significantly lower rates of attempting suicide than those who do not.
 Additionally, learning about LGBTQ people or issues has been associated with significantly lower odds (23%) of a past-year suicide attempt in LGBTQ students.

 If you or someone you know needs help or support, The Trevor Project’s trained crisis counselors are available 24/7 at 1-866-488-7386, via chat at TheTrevorProject.org/Get-Help, or by texting START to 678678.